The important information for employees can be located on our web site at http://www.StaffingSolutionsEnterprises.com

 Coverage under the existing Group Health Insurance Plan will be continued during the leave of absence under the same terms as if the employee continued to work.
 The employee must continue co-payment of premiums as applicable.

-A leave of absence due to the serious medical condition of the employee or an immediate family member (as defined by the law) will require the certification of the appropriate health care provider.
+A leave of absence due to the serious medical condition of the employee, an immediate family member or military service member (as defined by the law) will require the certification of the appropriate health care provider.
 Additionally, employees may be required to submit to a medical exam by a physician of the Company’s choosing to substantiate the need for the leave or fitness to return to work.
 Leave may be taken on an intermittent or reduced work schedule basis when medically necessary due to a family member’s or the employee’s own serious health condition.
-When intermittent or reduced schedule leave is foreseeable due to planned medical treatment, the employee must try to schedule the treatment so as not to unduly disrupt the Company’s operation and the Company may temporarily transfer the employee to an alternative position for which the employee is qualified, if it better accommodates the employee’s re-occurring periods of leave.
+When intermittent or reduced schedule leave is foreseeable due to planned medical treatment, the employee must try to schedule the treatment so as not to unduly disrupt the Company’s or Client’s operation and the Company or Client may temporarily transfer the employee to an alternative position for which the employee is qualified, if it better accommodates the employee’s re-occurring periods of leave.

 The request for leave must be made to your customer service manager at least thirty 30 days before the leave is to begin, unless the need for the leave was unforeseeable.
 In that event, the request is to be made at the earliest possible time.
 Employees may be required to provide sufficient documentation to support the need for the leave.